mplorentz/smoke-signals/README.md

 ## Deployment

 If you want to deploy Smoke Signals yourself you may want to check out the Heroku branch.
-The heroku branch uses the gunicorn web server and a postgresql database.
+You can find detailed instructions on the [wiki](https://github.com/mplorentz/smoke-signals/wiki/Heroku).